 Swidler says you would.

 You would if Secretary’s Day was being so ubiquitously advertised and promoted that everyone knew it was Secretary’s Day.
 And, if everyone knew that it was, including your administrative assistant, then it makes a statement NOT to mark the day.
 Marking the day is the path of least resistance.
 Not “showing your appreciation” tells a story about you (you’re not a very nice person) or your adminstrative assistant (who must suck and be a crappy employee).
 And there’s nothing you can do about that.

 …the difficulty is that even the most skeptical, who recognize the trumped up, commercial origins of the occasion, may find themselves trapped by the wide publicity of the code.
 If one’s boss won’t even spend a few dollars, does that signal that he or she doesn’t ‘care?
 Both bosses and secretaries, however distasteful they may find the holiday, may nonetheless worry about the signal their actions will send.
 Indeed, that is the key to semiotic constraints on action.
 One is constrained not by internal motives but by knowledge of how one’s actions may be interpreted by others (p.
 163).

 We don’t just get to act according to what we think and feel.
 We have to make decisions about how to act based on how others will interpret our behaviors.
-And, often, it’s easier to go along and make the right moves than it is to buck the system that gives our choices meaning.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+And, often, it’s easier to go along and make the right moves than it is to buck the system that gives our choices meaning.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.